devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet 34: Wisgen Storage BLoC [\[11\]](https://github.com/Fasust/wisgen)*

-*Storage* is also a plattform agnostic interface and it looks like this:
+*Storage* is also a platform-agnostic interface and it looks like this:

 ``` dart
 ///Generic Repository for read/write Storage device